dzekelid/assignments/_listings/azure-resource-manager/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/assignments/master/_listings/azure-resource-manager/scope-providers-microsoft-authorization-policyassignments-policyassignmentname-put.md
-- name: Azure Resource Manager API Deletes a policy assignment by ID.
+- name: Azure Resource Manager API Creates a policy assignment by ID.
-  description: When providing a scope for the assigment, use '/subscriptions/{subscription-id}/'
+  description: Policy assignments are inherited by child resources.
+For example, when
-    for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}'
+    you apply a policy to a resource group that policy is assigned to all resources in the group.
+When providing a scope for the assigment, use '/subscriptions/{subscription-id}/' for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}'
     for resource groups, and '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider-namespace}/{resource-type}/{resource-name}'
     for resources.